grenaud/schmutzi/README.md

 - What is share/schmutzi/alleleFreqMT/197/freqs/

   This is a very small putative contaminant database of 197 human mitogenomes using a worldwide sampling.
 For samples collected in Eurasia, we recommend the eurasian/ database.
 However, this database might be better if you suspect that your contaminant is African in origin.
 As ancient DNA only expanded into Africa relatively recently, we are currently making a more comprehensive curated mitogenome database with a worldwide distribution.

+- When I run bam2makeSchmutzi.pl, I get NA columns, why?

+  If you're getting NA, it is likely due to a failure in one of the programs.
+I recommend running the programs manually (contDeam+schmutzi.pl) using the commands in the Makefile and check what you're getting.
+Also, check that you have all the R packages installed.